darrahts/machinelearning/README.md

 # machinelearning
 Collection of python files and jupyter notebooks for machine learning.
+After taking a few different online machine learning courses I decided to compile everything I learned in one location.

-## Regression notes:
+## Regression
 - Some environments will complain about the shape of y or y_pred with errors like:

 ```